-Green joined the CSJ in 2020 from the University of Florida (UF) where he served as digital director of the Innovation News Center and deputy news editor for WUFT News, the NPR and PBS affiliates for north-central Florida.
+Green joined the Center in 2020 from the University of Florida where he served as digital director of the Innovation News Center and deputy news editor for WUFT News, the NPR and PBS affiliates for north-central Florida.
 Prior to UF, he worked as a photojournalist and multimedia producer for newspapers and wire services in Ohio and Florida including the Akron Beacon Journal, Orlando Sentinel and Knight Ridder/McClatchy-Tribune News Service.

 Green received a master’s degree in Mass Communication from the University of Florida in Gainsville and his bachelor’s degree from the School of Visual Communications at Ohio University in Athens, Ohio.
 Read more about Green here.

-Dr. Carolyn S. Carlson, managing editor, FTG
+Dr. Carolyn S. Carlson, consulting editor, Georgia Legislature coverage

 Carlson is a retired Associate Professor of Communication and director of the KSU Journalism and Emerging Media.
 She was a reporter for 23 years with two newspapers and the Associated Press.
-She is a past national president of the Society of Professional Journalists (SPJ).
+She is a past national president of the Society of Professional Journalists.
 She has been a member of the Society of Professional Journalists National Freedom of Information Committee for 30 years and helped found the Georgia First Amendment Foundation 25 years ago.
 She is formerly chair of the SPJ Ethics Committee and its Diversity Committee.

 Carlson holds a doctorate in Political Science, with a focus on American Government and Political Communication, from Georgia State University in Atlanta.
 Her master’s degree in Nonprofit Administration is also from Georgia State University and her bachelor’s degree in Journalism is from the University of Georgia in Athens.

-Dr. Josh Azriel, podcast news editor, FTG
+Dr. Josh Azriel, faculty advisor

 Azriel is the Associate Director, Graduate Studies, and a Professor of Communication at the KSU School of Communication and Media.